nwhsrobotics/FRC_RapidReact/Walkthroughs.md

-## 3. Using the SparkMax Controller
+## 3. Using the SparkMax Controller -- NOT COMPLETE
 **SparkMAX Advantages/Features**
 * Sparks are a great way to control precise motor movement
 * Sparks can operate under a brushless mode making them very powerful — torque!